HiraZaidii/pythonproject/README.md

   * This was used for solving issues regarding the commits.
 * Heroku
   * This was used to deploy the game in a live environment.
+I had to test the app several times in Heroku, please read more about it in Bugs.

 ## Technology used